envs-net/muc_banbot/README.md

 * 🏥 Periodic health checks for room connectivity and admin rights
 * 🩺 Dynamic `!status` health headline with reconnect, worker, DB, room-rights, and RTBL status
 * 🛡️ RTBL subscriptions via PubSub for SHA-256 JID hashes and plaintext domain bans
+* 🧾 Applied RTBL bans are persisted in the main banlist with a shield marker
+* 🔎 Current occupants are scanned immediately after startup/new RTBL subscription fetches
 * 🔄 Periodic RTBL refresh with quiet/no-change behavior
 * 📡 Optional own RTBL publish feed for local bans
 * 📣 Logs ban/unban actions in both admin and protected rooms